General Degree Information

 The biology major is frequently chosen by students with career interests related to medicine, environmental science, biological research and teaching, and secondary education in the sciences.
 Qualified Winthrop students in biology are accepted for postgraduate study in many fields, including medicine, dentistry, veterinary medicine, physical therapy, physiology, microbiology, ecology, environmental science, botany, zoology, and medical technology.

 Students may choose General Biology, a concentration in either Biomedical Research, Medical Technology, or obtain Teacher Certification in Secondary Education.
-Degree Checklists
+Degree Programs

 Biology majors can complete a secondary education minor to become a certified high school biology teacher.